Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 }
 ```

-Note that we're actually making a TypeScript library.
-This is just a JavaScript library with extra type information so users can have documentation and type checking in their IDEs.
+Note that we're actually making a TypeScript library -- a JavaScript library with extra type information so that anyone using our library can have extra documentation and type checking in their IDEs.

 ### `tsconfig.json`